cnizzardini/cakephp-swagger-bake/README.md

 ```

 #### `@SwagPath`
 Class level annotation for exposing controllers to Swagger UI.
-You can hide entire paths (controllers) with this
+You can hide entire controllers with this annotation.
-annotation.

 ```php
 /**